 At Vaziri Law, LLC, we have a proven history of successfully handling these types of claims.
 We also work with business clients to resolve disputes and help them adhere to applicable laws.
 Contact our office today to schedule your initial consultation.

-Vaziri Law helps residents of Chicago with Wage and Hour claims including those who live in Cook County, Dupage County, Lake County, McHenry County, and Will County.
+Vaziri Law helps residents of Chicago, Illinois with Wage and Hour claims including those who live in Cook County, Dupage County, Lake County, McHenry County, and Will County, Illinois.